 What determines the shelf life of cocktails?

 Oxidation occurs as soon as a liquid comes into contact with oxygen.
 This process changes the taste and smell of your cocktail.
-Think of a cut apple turning brown: the same happens with lemon juice or freshly squeezed orange juice in a cocktail.
-The fresh, bright taste disappears and is replaced by a flat, sometimes bitter note.
+Think of a sliced apple turning brown: the same thing happens with lemon juice or freshly squeezed orange juice in a cocktail.
+The fresh, bright flavor disappears and is replaced by a flat, sometimes bitter note.

-Water activity is a measure of how much free water is available in a liquid for microbial growth.
+Water activity is a measure of how much free water is available in a liquid for microbiological growth.
 The higher the water activity, the faster bacteria and molds can multiply.
 Oxidation and water activity determine shelf life; a high sugar or alcohol content significantly inhibits bacteria.
-This explains why pure whiskey is almost indefinitely shelf-stable, while a cocktail with fresh juice loses quality within a day.
+This explains why a pure whisky has an almost unlimited shelf life, while a cocktail with fresh juice loses quality within a day.

 The role of sugar, alcohol, and citrus

 Sugar acts as a natural preservative.
 In high concentrations, it binds free water molecules, giving bacteria less room to grow.
-This is also why a rich sugar syrup with a ratio of two parts sugar to one part water lasts much longer than a standard syrup.
+That's why a rich sugar syrup with a ratio of two parts sugar to one part water lasts much longer than a standard syrup.

 Alcohol has a similar effect.
 Spirits with a high alcohol percentage, such as vodka, rum, or gin, are naturally resistant to spoilage.
-But as soon as you mix them with ingredients that have low acidity or a lot of water, the protective effect diminishes.
+But as soon as you mix them with ingredients that have a low acidity or a lot of water, their protective effect diminishes.

-Citrus is the most fragile component in any cocktail.
-Fresh lemon juice or lime juice begins to oxidize after just a few hours.
-The volatile aromatics responsible for that fresh, vibrant taste literally evaporate.
-After 24 hours, fresh lemon juice tastes noticeably less lively, and after 48 hours, the difference is clearly perceptible to most people.
+Citrus is the most delicate component in any cocktail.
+Fresh lemon juice or lime juice begins to oxidize within a few hours.
+The volatile aromatic compounds responsible for that fresh, vibrant flavor literally evaporate.
+After 24 hours, fresh lemon juice tastes noticeably less vibrant, and after 48 hours, the difference is clearly noticeable to most people.

 “A cocktail is always as fragile as its most unstable ingredient.
-Not as its strongest.”
+Not its strongest.”

 What happens to taste and safety

-Taste spoilage and food safety are two different things, but they often run parallel in cocktails.
+Taste spoilage and food safety are two different things, but they often go hand in hand in cocktails.
 A cocktail that looks cloudy or has a strange smell is often no longer safe to drink.
-But the reverse is not always true: a cocktail can still look fine while its taste has already significantly deteriorated.
+But the reverse is not always true: a cocktail can still look fine while the taste has already deteriorated significantly.

 Bacteria thrive best at temperatures between 4 and 60 degrees Celsius.
 This is the so-called danger zone for food and drink.
-A cocktail that stands outside the refrigerator for too long can theoretically become dangerous, even if it still smells normal.
-Cocktails with dairy products such as cream or egg whites are the most risky and should never be left at room temperature for longer than two hours.
+A cocktail left out of the refrigerator for too long can theoretically become dangerous, even if it still smells normal.
+Cocktails with dairy products such as cream or egg white are the most risky and should never be left at room temperature for more than two hours.

-Now that you know which factors are decisive, let's look at the shelf life of specific cocktail ingredients.
-It's useful to look at this by category, so you know exactly what to expect.
+Now that you know what factors are decisive, let's look at the shelf life of specific cocktail ingredients.
+It's helpful to view this by category, so you know exactly what to expect.

 Storage times per ingredient